sf-wdi-38/personal-portfolio/README.md

 10. Back in Atom, open `index.html`.
 Take a moment to read through index.html and answer these questions for yourself:
 <details>
   <summary>How many stylesheets does this webpage currently have?
 Where in the project can they be found and edited?</summary>
-There are two stylesheets, `normalize.css` and `main.css`. `normalize.css` is in the `vendor/css` folder because it's a file developed by somebody else (a vendor) and you won't be editing it. `main.css` is in the `assets/css` folder and is the custom styling that you'll spend time adjusting.
+There are two stylesheets, normalize.css and main.css. normalize.css is in the vendor/css folder because it's a file developed by somebody else (a vendor) and you won't be editing it. main.css is in the assets/css folder and is the custom styling that you'll spend time adjusting.
 </details>
 <details>
   <summary>In the <head> element, change the <title> of the page.
 Where can you observe the impact of this change?</summary>